HDRUK/hutch/website/docs/external-systems/minio/minio-keycloak.md

 Capability Config:

+- Client Authentication: `Off` (**for development**)
+  - If you set this to `On` clients must provide a secret
+  - You typically want this in production
+  - but for the development `docker-compose` it's easier to leave it `Off`
+  - so that MinIO (and Hutch!) doesn't need configuring with the secret that you can't generate until keycloak is already running
 - Authentication Flow:
   - [x] Standard flow
     - This is OIDC's "Authorization Code Flow" and is the only flow minio supports
+  - [x] Direct access grants
+    - This is OIDC's "Resource Owner Password Credentials Grant" and is currently all Hutch supports, because MinIO and the TRE Controller API expect user tokens, not client ones.

 Login Settings: